 We are a clinical-stage digital therapeutics company with a limited operating history.
 We were formed in April 2015 and our operations to date have been limited.
-We have not yet demonstrated an ability to generate revenues, obtain regulatory marketing authorizations, manufacture any product on a commercial scale or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful product commercialization.
+We have not yet demonstrated an ability to generate revenues, obtain regulatory approvals, manufacture any product on a commercial scale or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful product commercialization.

-We have no products authorized for commercial sale and have not generated any revenue from product sales to date, nor do we expect to generate any revenue until sometime in 2023 upon commercialization, if BT-001 is authorized by the FDA.
-We will continue to incur significant research and development and other expenses related to our preclinical and clinical development, pre-commercialization activities and ongoing operations.
+We have no products approved for commercial sale and have not generated any revenue from product sales to date, nor do we expect to generate any revenue from product sales for the next few years, if ever.
+We will continue to incur significant research and development and other expenses related to our preclinical and clinical development and ongoing operations.
 As a result, we are not profitable and have incurred losses in each period since our inception.
 Net losses and negative cash flows have had, and will continue to have, an adverse effect on our stockholders' equity and working capital.
-Our net loss was \$11.4 million and \$31.0 million for the three and nine months ended September 30, 2022, respectively, and \$40.3 million and \$6.4 million for the years ended December 31, 2021 and 2020, respectively.
-As of September 30, 2022, we had an accumulated deficit of \$102.7 million.
-We expect to continue to incur significant losses for the foreseeable future, and we expect these losses to increase as we continue our research and development of, and seek regulatory authorizations for, our product candidates.
+Our net loss was \$40.3 million for the year ended December 31, 2021.
+As of December 31, 2021, we had an accumulated deficit of \$71.7 million.
+We expect to continue to incur significant losses for the foreseeable future, and we expect these losses to increase as we continue our research and development of, and seek regulatory approvals for, our product candidates.